-Q: In reading the schedule, I am trying to decide whether to arrive Wednesday or Thursday?
+Q: In reading the schedule, I am trying to decide whether to arrive Wednesday or early Thursday?

-Q: It says that the horse inspection demo is from 9:30-10:30 on Thursday.
+Q: The tentative schedule says that the horse inspection demo is scheduled Thursday morning.
 But does that timeframe also include the actual inspection?

-A: The discussion, demo and practice session for the horse inspection is Wednesday morning.
-The formal Horse Inspection is Wednesday afternoon starting at noon.
+A: The discussion, demo and practice session for the horse inspection is Thursday morning.
+The formal Horse Inspection follows the practice.

 A: Thursday is a busy day, as are the other days so plan so you can pace yourself accordingly.
-The arrival exams will be offered all day on Wednesday so that is not an absolute morning activity.
-You would need to have you and your horse ready for the first official horse inspection which starts at noon.
+The arrival exams will be offered on Wednesday afternoon and all day Thursday so that is not an absolute Thursday morning activity.
+You would need to have you and your horse ready for the first official horse inspection however.
 Cindy Wood will be on site ahd awaiting you as soon as it is daylight!

 Q: When does the competition finish?